sfc-gh-boconnor/scotland_hol/README.md

 * When you run the first query, you will see the results appear at the bottom of the screen.
 Press ![Alt text](image-8.png) at the bottom left hand corner of the screen to colapse the editor.

-* View the Query details on the right - this is a great place to view some quick insights into the shape of your data
+* View the **Query details** on the right - this is a great place to view some quick insights into the shape of your data.
+It gives you the ability to see the data as you engineer it before you use it in Tableau.

 ![Alt text](image-9.png)

-* You can do filterand and sorting as well - take your time to explore this.
+* You can do filtering and and sorting as well - take your time to explore this.

 * The chart allows you to view the data quickly as a chart.
-Below is an example of what you can create
+Below is an example of what you can create.

 ![Alt text](image-10.png)